PimolkanPian/Drilling-sound-processing/README.md

 ## TXT File ##
-The file contains a G-code script for CNC drilling operations.
+The file contains a G-code script for CNC drilling operations.<br>
 It includes:
 - Servo Control: Adjustable servo widths for different operations.
 - Feedrate Settings: Adjustable feedrates for speed.
 - Coordinates: Adjustable positions for drilling at X-axis, Y-axis and Z-axis.